Getting Started with IT for Graduate Students

 Welcome to Rice University!
 The following information will introduce you to Rice IT resources.

 OIT can get you set up with the technology, accounts, and access necessary to study at the university.
-This document introduces basic services so feel free to reach out for help if you have questions or need assistance.
-Learn more about campus digital security (viewing requires login with Rice NetID and password).
+This document introduces basic services for new graduate students so feel free to reach out for help if you have questions or need assistance.
+Check out our advice to undergraduates on minimum computer requirements for course work that includes links to vendor discounts and how to obtain free or discounted software.
+Learn more about phishing scams and campus digital security (viewing requires login with Rice NetID and password).

 Esther: Self-Service System